 - Darkening of the tooth

 If you have any of these symptoms please contact us to book an appointment and one of our Dentists will be happy to help.

 The purpose of a filling is to restore a tooth that was damaged by decay.
-During the procedure the decay is removed and the tooth is cleaned and prepped for the filling material.
-Getting a filling done will also prevent against further decay.
-There are many different types of material that are used: gold, amalgam, porcelain and composite.
-Composite resin material is preferred as it is tooth colored.
+During the procedure, the decay is removed and the tooth is cleaned and prepped for the filling material.
+Getting a filling done will also prevent further decay.
+There are many different types of material that are used: gold, amalgam, porcelain, and composite.
+The composite resin material is preferred as it is tooth-coloured.